aerogear/aerogear.org/_posts/2015-04-20-feedhenry-push-templates.md

 ![environment variable](/img/news/2015-04-20-feedhenry-push-templates/6.png)

 Now that that is all setup, the "Cloud App" can use the "GUID" to fetch the "Service Connector", that connects to UPS to send the messages.

-Let's fire up a browser and open the "Console", create a couple of Categories for instance: Football, Rugby and Basketball.
-Now build and install the mobile client on a device and select the categories you want to receive.
-Send a message and see how they arrive on the mobile client.
+Let's fire up a browser and open the _Push Console App_ to create a couple of categories for instance: Football, Rugby and Basketball:

 ![console](/img/news/2015-04-20-feedhenry-push-templates/8.png)

-Last but not least the mobile client has a file called `push-config.json` you'll need to update the `Variant ID` and `Variant Secret` and for android also the projectID for each platform, so that it can receive messages.
-Register for a specific category and see messages arrive when you send them from the console.
+Now go to your _Push Notifications Mobile Client_ and open the file called `push-config.json`.
+You'll need to update the _Variant ID_ and _Variant Secret_ for each platform, so that it can register itself with the UnifiedPush Server in order to receive messages.
+For Android you also need to specify the _projectID_ inside of that JSON file.
+Finally build and install the _Push Notifications Mobile Client_ on a device and select the categories you want to receive.

+Now go back to the _Push Console App_ and send a message.
+If all worked well, you will see how the push notifications arrive on the mobile client.

 ![mobile app received notification](/img/news/2015-04-20-feedhenry-push-templates/9.png)